00rders/LAB_NOTES/README.md

 I’m `@00rders`, a self-taught cybersecurity learner with a Security+ cert and a passion for the blue team side of defense.
 I specialize in thinking through problems, building practical tools, and documenting everything like it matters — because it does.

 This lab was my starting point.
-The job is what comes next.